vbrodrigues/video-processing-service/README.md

 # video-processing-service

-Express Node Service to process (convert to 360p) videos uploaded to Google Cloud Storage to Cloud Run via PubSub messages.
+Express Node Service to process (convert to 360p with FFMpeg) videos uploaded to Google Cloud Storage to Cloud Run via PubSub messages.